Workers’ Compensation Insurance in New York

 If you are self-employed or the sole proprietor of a business, you're not required to buy workers' compensation for yourself.

 However, it's still a good idea to purchase this coverage.
-If you get injured on the job and you don't have workers' comp, you could end up paying for expensive medical bills out of pocket, as personal health insurance might not cover work injuries.
+If you suffer an on-the-job injury and you don't have workers' comp, you could end up paying for expensive medical bills out of pocket, as personal health insurance might not cover work injuries.

 Workers' comp also pays for part of the wages you lose while unable to work, which could save your business if you're sidelined for a long time with an injury.